ipetkov/crane/docs/API.md

   - Default value: `"${cargoTestCommand} ${cargoExtraArgs}"`
 * `doCheck`: whether the derivation's check phase should be run
   - Default value: `true`
+* `dummySrc`: the "dummy" source to use when building this derivation.
+  Automatically derived if not passed in
+  - Default value: `mkDummySrc args.src`
 * `pname`: package name of the derivation
   - Default value: inherited from calling `crateNameFromCargoToml`
 * `version`: version of the derivation